travigd/documentation/server/3.1.0/access-control-lists.md

 ```

 <span class="note--warning">
-You should not copy/paste the UUID in that command line but should generate a new one or not provide one (you will be redirected to a URI with one as described in writing events in the HTTP API).
+You should NOT copy/paste the UUID in the above command line and instead generate a new one.
+Alternatively you can omit the "ES-EventId" header entirely and use "-L" on the curl command-line to follow the redirection (to a URI with one as described in writing events in the HTTP API).
 </span>

 ```http